doplab/soar-tp/week9/README.md

 **Note: In JSF 2.3, managed bean annotations are deprecated; CDI is now the preferred approach.**

-6. Creating the view: For this project, we will create two Facelets (Facelets are just XHTML pages with JSF tags): createEmployee and welcomeEmployee.
+6. Creating the view: For this project, we will create two Facelets (Facelets are just XHTML pages with JSF tags): _createEmployee_ and _welcomeEmployee_.
    _createEmployee_ will contains the form to create a new employee.
    _welcomeEmployee_ will show us the attributes defined in our bean.

-   Netbeans makes it easy for us to create facelets by allowing us to use pre-designed templates To create a new Facelet based on a defined template, we have to Right click on _Web Pages_> New > Other > JavaServer Faces > Facelets Template
+   Netbeans makes it easy for us to create facelets by allowing us to use pre-designed templates.

+   To create a new Facelet based on a defined template, we have to Right click on _Web Pages_> New > Other > JavaServer Faces > Facelets Template
    Name your template and select a Layout style, then click on Finish.
    Create the two facelets: _createEmployee_ and _welcomeEmployee_